rohitsiitd/time-travelling-file-system/README.md

 11. **Caution with `UPDATE` and `INSERT`**:
     - Commands like `UPDATE <FILE>` without any content will be treated as passing an empty string, resulting in empty content in the file.
 Be cautious when using `UPDATE` or `INSERT`.

-## License:
-This project is open-source, developed for educational purposes, and is subject to usage under the MIT license.